The “A’s” for your “Q’s”

 If I’m healthy enough to stay in my home, why would I need Independent Living?

-And home feels like, well, it feels like home, right?
-The hard question to ask yourself, however, is how much social interaction you have while you still live at home.
-Is it harder to drive?
-Not getting out after dark?
-Do friends and family visit often enough?
 For many people, aging at home has the one inescapable reality: With fewer and fewer points of contact with a social network, your world shrinks.
-And there are health consequences for isolation.
+And there are health consequences related to isolation.
 In contrast, life in an independent living community delivers a world of friendship, social activities, educational programs and available fitness right outside your door.
 The benefit is almost immediately felt, with many new residents observing that they didn’t realize how isolated they had become.
-Families appreciate the community life too, because they know the on site staff is available 24/7 to keep you safe.
+Families appreciate the community life too, because they know the on-site staff is available 24/7 to keep you safe.

 Who can visit me after I move in?